gwyscaver/liri-node-app/README.md

 ## What Each Command Should Do

-node liri.js my-tweets `<twitter user name here>`
+node liri.js concert-this `<upcoming concert name here>`
-* This will show your last 20 tweets and when they were created at in your terminal/bash window.
+* This will show the following information about the concerts in your terminal/bash window:
-* If no username is entered my default twitter will show.
+* Venue Name:
+* Venue Location:
+* Venue Country:
+* Venue Date: 07/01/2020 (corrected format)

 node liri.js spotify-this-song `<song name here>`
-* This will show the following information about the song in your terminal/bash window
+* This will show the following information about the song in your terminal/bash window:
 * Artist(s)
 * The song's name
 * A preview link of the song from Spotify